Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Treatment to lower cholesterol may include the B vitamin niacin combined with other medicines, such as statins.
-Niacin is available by prescription, and over-the-counter as a dietary supplement.
+Niacin is available by prescription.
+It is also sold over-the-counter as a dietary supplement.
 (The dietary supplement form is not recommended for lowering cholesterol.)
 Take niacin only under a healthcare provider’s guidance.

 Niacin helps lower triglyceride levels and increase high-density lipoprotein (HDL), or “good” cholesterol.
 HDL cholesterol carries fat away from arteries.
 Niacin also helps reduce the production of low-density lipoprotein (LDL), or “bad” cholesterol.

 Some forms of niacin cause skin flushing.
 This can be controlled by changing the dosage or time of day taken, taking niacin with food, or trying a different medicine combination.
 Large doses of niacin over a long time can cause liver damage.
-Because of possible side effects and potential interactions with other medicines and supplements, work closely with your doctor when taking niacin.
+There are possible side effects from niacin.
+And niacin may interact with other medicines and supplements.
+So work closely with your healthcare provider when taking niacin.